P-p-H-d/mlib/README.md

 ##### void name\_find(it\_t it, container\_t c, const type\_t data)

-Search for the first occurence of 'data' within the container.
+Search for the first occurrence of 'data' within the container.
 Update the iterator with the found position or return end iterator.
 The search is linear.